Coveney accuses Belarus of ‘state-sponsored aviation piracy’

 Taoiseach says European leaders will discuss forced landing of Ryanair flight tonight

-Micheál Martin described the forcing down of a Ryanair plan in Belarus and the arrest of journalist, as “a state-sponsored coercive act”.
+Micheál Martin described the forcing down of a Ryanair plane in Belarus and the arrest of journalist, as “a state-sponsored coercive act”.

 “It’s piracy in the skies and it’s just not acceptable,” said the Taoiseach.